bcgov/healthgateway/Apps/Laboratory/README.md

 * Click Ok
 * Click F5 or Debug/Start Debugging

+### Visual Studio for Mac

+* Right Click on the solution and select set startup project
+* Ensure that the Laboratory solution item is checked
+* Click Ok
+* Select Run Menu then Start Debugging

 ## Laboratory Service Verification

 TODO: Complete this when Laboratory is updated.